dsouths/PROJECT---3/README.md

 <!--te-->

 <h2>Intro</h2>

-I have created a WORLD CUP 22 HANGMAN game which utilizes Python, with the purpose of the project to showcase the skills I have learned in the latest Code Institute module, Python.
+I have created a WORLD CUP 22 edition of the classic game Hangman, which utilizes Python, with the purpose of the project to showcase the skills I have learned in the latest Code Institute module, Python.
 The game choses a word/country at random from the predetermined list of words/countries (playing in the World Cup 22), then replaces the letters with ~ and the player has a number of turns to pick the correct letters & then guess the word before the final hangman stage.
 The goal of the game is to entertain the user & challenge them to guess the correct letters and ultimately correct country playing in the world cup 22..

 <h2>UX</h2>

-As a player of hangman I want to guess letters so that I can complete the word & guess it before the final hangman stage, to win the game.
+As a player/user of hangman I want to guess letters so that I can complete the word & guess it before the final hangman stage, to win the game.

 I plan to incorporate the following into the user experience (UX) to help achieve this:
  * a game that is easy to understand, intuative & entertaining for the user
  * the user can easily distinguish when the game is over & can easily restart the game to play again
  * when the game begins the letters appear as "~" to indicate how many letters are in the word
  * when the correct letter is guessed it appears in the word & the dashed word is update with the guess letters
- * the player can guess a word
+ * the user can guess a word
  * validation within the game to stop the user from guessing numbers or two or more letters incorrectly while still allowing player to guess the word
  * the game should work without any bugs or faults